 I know many of you are probably thinking, “Duh, it’s a fruit!”, but you might be surprised to learn that many people classify it as a vegetable.
-Just ask the folks in Oklahoma, where watermelon is the official state vegetable.
+Just ask the folks in Oklahoma, where watermelon is the.
 Being the fact finder that I am, I did some digging to get to the bottom of this dilemma.

 Something that tastes that sweet and delicious has to be a fruit, right?

 Actually, no, but we’ll get back to that later.
 The distinction between fruit and vegetable goes beyond our taste buds and often has more to do with specific botanical classifications.